Ruslan-A7/utils_system/README.md

 ## English
 System utilities and framework constants.
-Functions to convert paths using "\\", "/", greater more sign (>) or dot (.) as directory separators to a valid path according to the directory separator for the current operating system, designed to unify internal paths across framework packages.
+Functions for normalizing paths according to the directory separator for the current operating system.
-Also contains a constant DS to store the directory separator for the current operating system.
+Functions for handling the nestedness of arrays and other structures that have nestedness.
+Functions for converting paths to nesting and vice versa.
+It is intended to unify internal paths and nestings in all framework packages.

 Notes:
 - Semantic versioning is used accordance with https://semver.org.